 The Free Clinic provides comprehensive mental health support to our patients, including counseling, tele-psychiatry and medication management.
 Emergency services are offered in partnership with the Rappahannock/Rapidan Community Services Board.
 Patients are referred for Mental Health services by one of our Free Clinic clinicians.
 If you have any questions please call 540-347-0394 and press 5 to reach the MH Coordinator.

-The Dental Clinic provides emergency and preventive care including comprehensive exams, fillings, extractions, X-rays and cleanings.
+If you have medical insurance but you do not have dental insurance, you can be seen at our Dental Clinic as long as you are a resident of either Fauquier or Rappahannock counties and meet our financial criteria.
+Dental Clinic provides emergency and preventive care including comprehensive exams, fillings, extractions, X-rays and cleanings.
 Oral surgery and assistance in obtaining dentures is offered on a limited basis.
 If you have any questions please call 540-347-0394 and press 2 to reach the Dental Clinic.

 In many cases, the Clinic can provide you with your medications at no charge.
 If we cannot get you the specific medication you have been prescribed, we will try to find a suitable alternative.

 Prescriptions written at the Free Clinic can only be filled at the Warrenton Wal-Mart, Remington Drug, or on-site at our Medication Center through MAP, our Medication Assistance Program.
 If the Warrenton Wal-Mart or Remington Drug is not convenient for you, you are welcome to take your prescription to another pharmacy but the Free Clinic will be unable to pay for the medication.